Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Limited Contract: 1 to 5 Years of Service

-You receive 21 days of basic salary per year.
 Daily wage is used to calculate the value of each day.
 Only completed years are counted unless your contract includes partial year calculation.

 Simple Example